eecs280staff/tutorials/docs/setup_vscode_wsl.md

 <img src="images/vscode_wsl_007.png" width="768px" />

 ### Disable AI Features
-VS Code comes with various AI features enabled by default.
-Using these tools to generate your code goes against our [Generative AI Policy](https://eecs280.org/syllabus.html#generative-ai-policy), so they need to be disabled.
+VS Code includes some AI-assisted coding tools (e.g. Copilot) by default.
+Disable these for your work in EECS 280 - using these tools for course projects is against the EECS 280 [Generative AI Policy](https://eecs280.org/syllabus.html#generative-ai-policy), and using AI as you're learning to write code prevents you from developing your own foundational programming skills.

 Open VS Code settings by going to `File` > `Preferences` > `Settings`.